The Outsiders II

 The Outsiders II (Traditional Chinese: 鬥魚2, Pinyin: Dou Yu Yi), is a 2004 romance and action Taiwanese drama starring Dylan Kuo, Ady An, Show Lo and Michael Zhang.
 The drama is a sequel of 2004 "The Outsiders".
 The storyline backtracks the years Blue Lan's character "Shan Li Jie" is serving a prison sentence so Blue Lan does not appear in this drama.
 Actor-singer Show Lo, who was not part of the first series is part of the main cast in the second series.
-The drama began airing on channel GTV on September 9, 2004, every Wednesday nights at 9:00 PM.
+The drama began airing on channel GTV on September 9, 2004, every Wednesday nights at 9:00 p.m.
 It finished airing on December 1, 2004, with 20 episodes total.

 Show Lo received a 40th Golden Bell Awards nomination for Best Actor for his role as the undercover police officer Yuan Cheng Lie.

 Synopsis

 The story backtracks the years not covered in the first series when Shan Li Jie (Blue Lan) was serving a prison sentence.

 Yu Yan (Ady An) decides to change her delicate, weak image in order to not be Yu Hao's (Dylan Kuo) burden anymore.
 Yu Hao is not happy with her transformation, as she has become a different person and not the same girl he feel in love with, but he is unable to stop her in becoming a "big sister" triad.
 Due to arguments and conflicts between the two they gradually grow apart.

 On the other hand, Yu Hao is also facing conflict from his triad boss Xiong Ge (Ken Lo) from the Eagle gang, due to his growing popularity with the other members.
 Xiong Ge feels that Yu Hao wants to usurp his position as the head of the Eagle gang and causes conflict between Yu Hao and rival gangs.
 This causes Yu Hao to be faced with a decision, if he should continue to be loyal to his gang or betray them.
 During this time an undercover police officer, Ah Lie (Show Lo) becomes good friends with him Yu Hao.
 But he is really there to gather information and destroy the Eagle Gang.